This page will be updated as more information becomes available

 When will Homeowner Assistance Fund money be available?

 The American Rescue Plan Act of 2021 requires the Treasury Department to determine how much in funding each state, Tribe, and territory will get and to begin making payments to those states, Tribes, and territories that tell Treasury they want to administer the funds within 45 days after the bill is enacted, which will be before the end of April 2021.
 The minimum allocation to each state is $50 million, and funds to Tribes are distributed based on the FY 2020 Indian Housing Block Grant formula.
-Note that a state, Tribe, or territory will be required to tell Treasury that they wish to receive the funds in order to receive them.
-Treasury has not yet put out guidance on how states, Tribes, and territories will need to request the funds.
+Wisconsin is expected to receive $92,705,301 from the Homeowner Assistance Fund.

 Additional Information and Resources